KSP-KOS/KOS/doc/source/structures/misc/gui.rst

         // Handle GUI widget interactions.
         //
         // This is the technique known as "polling" - In a loop you
-        // continually check to see if the value of the widgets in
+        // continually check to see if something has happened:
-        // the GUI have changed:
         LOCAL isDone IS FALSE.
         UNTIL isDone
         {
-          if (ok:PRESSED)
+          if (ok:TAKEPRESS)
             SET isDone TO TRUE.
           WAIT 0.1. // No need to waste CPU time checking too often.
         }